Lazyice1172/OOP2_Assignment/README.md

 ## Square :
-1. Create Numbers (50) of Square.java each function represent for each square
+1. A specific number (50) of the 'Square.java' function is created, each respresenting an individual square.
-2. Using for loop to passing the data to all the Square function
+2. Data is passed to all of the 'Square' functions by using a for loop.
-3. Using for loop to render and update all the Square.
+3. All of the 'Square' functions are rendered and updated by using a for loop.
-4. Render -> Draw the Square and Used pushMatrix and popMatrix to allow us translate and rotate the square that we want.
+4. The rendering functions by drawing the 'Square' and using 'pushMatrix' and 'popMatrix' to allow us to rotate and translate the square in any way we desire.
-5. Square update which is used to update the x, y and duration of the Square
+5. The 'Square' is updated by updating the location of x and y, and also the duration of the 'Square'.

 ## Square Train:
 1. Create Numbers (20) of SquareTrain.java each function represent for each Square Train